-3.1.1 The laboratory shall have sufficient space for performance of work, storage of equipment, reagents, media and supplies.
+- 3.1.1 The laboratory shall have sufficient space for performance of work, storage of equipment, reagents, media and supplies.
 Ventilation, electrical supply, temperature and water shall be adequate as appropriate to the technical activities concerned.
-There shall be good housekeeping in the laboratory.

-- 3.1.2 There shall be sufficient resources, including adequate space, instrumentation, furniture, communication systems, supplies, ventilation, piped gases, water, and public utilities security, to support the activities of the laboratory. - 3.1.3 It shall be a safe working place for its personnel and for the patients it serves.
+There shall be good housekeeping in the laboratory. - 3.1.2 There shall be sufficient resources, including adequate space, instrumentation, furniture, communication systems, supplies, ventilation, piped gases, water, and public utilities security, proper waste disposal / collection, to support the activities of the laboratory. - 3.1.3 It shall be a safe working place for its personnel and for the patients it serves.
 It shall comply with the safety regulatory requirements.
 The laboratory shall ensure that patients, employees, and visitors are protected from laboratory hazards.

-An appropriate Immunization programme for all laboratory personnel should be in place.
+Appropriate license from regulators (e.g. National Environment Agency, Singapore Civil Defence Force) must be obtained and regular check on the environment shall be conducted to ensure the accommodation is safe for staff to work in. - 3.1.4 An appropriate immunization programme for all laboratory personnel should be in place.
+Policies and procedures shall be developed to minimize the occupational risk of exposure to infectious agents handled in the microbiology laboratory, in accordance with current recommendations regarding the biosafety levels (or Risk Groups, RG) for working with different organisms. - 3.1.5 The environment within the laboratory shall be suitable for the effective performance of its scope of testing.
+It shall be able to demonstrate that the accommodation does not lead to contamination of the test samples.
+Work areas in which the analysis is done should preferably be separated from all other laboratory operations. - 3.1.6 Separate work areas shall be available for the following operations: - a) cleaning of glassware, purification or reagents and solvents;